 All sub-contract agreements must satisfy the requirements of the original funding body, represent value to the College and must not compromise the College's reputation.
-All contract agreements must be reported to Governors and signed by the relevant officers based on the expenditure thresholds in 6.2.5.
+All contract agreements must be reported to Governors and signed by the Principal or Chief Finance Officer.